Locations & hierarchy

 Three top-level locations (Home, Trailer, Car), each with a couple of meaningful children.
 Items move between branches as the trip evolves: gas canister starts in Home > Garage > Camping box, gets packed into Trailer > Kitchen drawer, comes back at the end.

-Tap a location to edit its name, description, or icon.
-Drag a location among its siblings to reorder.
-To move a location to a different parent — say, promoting Camping box from Garage to a top-level location — open the location’s edit screen and pick a new parent.
+From the edit screen you can change the location’s name, description, or icon.
+To move a location to a different parent — say, promoting Camping box from Garage to a top-level location — open the Parent Location field on the same edit screen and pick a new parent (or Root for top level).

 When you move a location, every item inside it follows.
 Items don’t stick to a parent location — they belong wherever the location goes.